-The Region's Business Continuity Program is made up of key elements that work together to ensure the delivery of critical functions and services.
-Business Continuity Plans outline how the Region's critical functions and services will continue to be provided during any disruption and how other non-critical services will be restored after any disruption.
+Business continuity plans outline how the Region's high priority functions will continue to be provided during any business disruption and how other non-critical services will be restored after a disruption.

-Business Continuity Plans should include information regarding:
+Business continuity plans include information regarding:

-- BIA's that identify and rank critical functions and services - Recovery Time Objectives for functions and services - Who is responsible for response and recovery actions - What is needed to recover, resume, continue or restore functions and services - Where to go to resume functions and services
+- Which functions have been designated as high priority? - How are high priority functions maintained in a business disruption? - Who is responsible for response and recovery actions? - What is needed to recover, resume, continue or restore functions and services?